Fowsiya2022/sql-data-cleaning-project/README.md

 After applying data cleaning techniques, the dataset was standardised and structured.
 Duplicates were removed, missing values were handled, and data formats were made consistent, resulting in a clean dataset ready for analysis.

 ![After Cleaning](after-cleaning.png)
-## Key Tasks
+## Data Cleaning Steps

+The dataset was cleaned using SQL through the following steps:

+- Created staging tables to safely clean the data
-- Removed duplicates
+- Removed duplicate records using ROW_NUMBER()
+- Standardised text fields (company names, industry, country)
+- Converted date formats for consistency
-- Handled missing values
+- Handled missing values using joins and updates
-- Standardised data formats
+- Removed unnecessary or incomplete records

 ## Skills Used
 - Data Cleaning